lihaokun/CLPoly/README.md

 # CLPoly

-CSAL is a c++ library of polynomial.
+CLPoly is a c++ library of polynomial.